DrPaulBrewer/decorated-google-drive/README.md

 All extensions are written in terms of calls to `googleapis.drive`, it is simply that some of the techniques are tedious or less than obvious, and so it is useful to repackage these as extensions.

-The original drive client uses callbacks.
-The `drive.x` extensions return Promises.
+Both the original drive client in `drive` and the `drive.x` extensions are async functions and return Promises.

 ### Decorate an existing vanilla googleapis.drive instance